 We’ve put more effort into this than any other studios that we know of.
 UPDATE: We received UVC light sockets in the wrong size to fit our bulbs, so had to re-order and wait.
 Hopefully we will be fully ready this Wednesday or Thursday, March 25 or 26.

 Dave’s background is in research, and his father is a pathologist, his brother, a pediatrician, so we’re doing absolutely the best we can do to keep you safe.

-For germicidal irradiation (read more) —we’re using two banks of UVC light, and HEPA air filtering.
+For germicidal irradiation (read more) —we’re using two banks of UVC light (how uv light sterilization works), and HEPA air filtering.
 UVC is effective up to 8 ft away (read more), and kills virus or bacteria in just seconds at closer range (read more).

 For preventing breath lingering: This goes beyond sterile work facility germicidal protocols, but we’re doing it because breath or coughs sometimes might hover in dry air, but will not linger in humid air.
 So we have purchased five humidifiers covering almost 4,000 sq feet.
 In dry air, particles can break into smaller “mist” pieces and might hover longer, but humid air prevents “mist” and also directly harms virus particles.

 In a recent online class with students via Zoom, one student asked a couple of followup questions to “Why were we doing this?”

 Well, we always have.
 We’ve always changed or added on in response to changes in the market, or in order to meet the changing needs of students.
 That’s one reason we do the Voice Acting Expo at our cost.
 We meet hundreds of new students each year and can get a very clear idea of what is needed most by new students each year, and adjust our training to meet their needs.